-La Conner RV and Camping Resort has 316 campsites, 68 of them are full hook-up sites but only 30 amp service.
-There are sites along Skagit Bay that are water and electric only sites, they have some amazing views.
+La Conner RV and Camping Resort have 316 campsites, 68 of which are full hook-up sites but only 30 amp service.
+There are sites along Skagit Bay that are water and electric-only sites, they have some amazing views.

 We do all our trip planning with RV Life Trip Wizard.
 RV Trip Planning Made Simple!
 RV Life Trip Wizard is by far the best RV route planner we’ve found.
 Get your 7 day Free Trial

 Located on Fidalgo Island in Washington State the campground is on Swinomish Reservation land.
 From I-5 take Hwy 20 west at Burlington toward Whidbey Island and Anacortes.
 Turn left at Reservation Rd then Right at Snee Oosh Rd.
 La Conner Thousand Trails is about 3.5 miles down Snee Oosh Rd.